donaldboulton/minimal-mistakes/_posts/2018-02-23-post-SQL-Fragmentation.md

 Step 5\.
 Run the script

-The below script selects AdventureWorks2008.

-After the script executing, we will get a result as the following figure shows:

 ![Script Results](/assets/images/pages/script-results.jpg){: .align-left}

+This script selects AdventureWorks2008.

+After the script executing, we will get this result:

-### Web Matrix is what I use to check Fragmentation.
+### Web Matrix is what I use to check Fragmentation

 Open Web Matrix select databases and logon to your database, Select new query and paste IndexDefrag query in workspace the execute.